-Many years passed before Jean was credited with the founding of Chicago.
+Many years passed before DuSable was credited with the founding of Chicago.
 In 1968, he was finally recognized as the man who founded one of the great cities of the world.